Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Learning algorithms

-by estimating the dominant spectrum of $\generator$ from a single (long) trajectory of the system obtained through simulations.
+where $\langle \elefun_{i}, h \rangle_{\mathcal H}$ can be computed on the training set via the kernel trick, see \cite{Kostic2022}.
 This approach is particularly interesting for high-dimensional state spaces, where classical numerical methods become unfeasible due to the curse of dimensionality, making data-driven methods a key tool in fields like molecular dynamics, \cite{schutte2023overcoming}.
 We prove in Sec. \ref{sec:bounds} that the precision of our method does not depend on the state dimension, but on intrinsic effective dimension of the process, which, together with its linear complexity w.r.t. $d$, makes it an attractive approach in such problems.
+Finally, we remark that \eqref{eq:prediction_mean} enables forecasting of full state distributions and not just the mean (e.g. $f$ can be an indicator function), noting that this formula extends to all $\mathcal{L}^2_\pi$ functions, at the price of an additional projection error, which leads to predicting the evolution of distributions, c.f. \citep{Kostic2024forecasting}.